 with harsh punishments metered out by the criminal justice system.
 For

-an immigrant or green card holder accused of a crime, matters are even
+an immigrant or green card holder accused of a crime, penalties could include

 deportation.
 Additionally, a judge, jury, or prosecutor may be inclined to presume

 an immigrant is guilty until proven innocent, rather than the other way around.